-In this paper we introduced the MIRL problem in the setting of zero-sum stochastic games and presented a solution based on Bayesian inference.
-Although it seems that MIRL is a natural extension of IRL, the MIRL problem presents new challenges.
-The soccer example in this paper demonstrates the difficulties we may encounter in a two-person zero-sum MIRL problem in the real world.
-Because of the ill-specified nature of the MIRL problem, it may be difficult to obtain good inverse learning results without knowing anything other than observations of policies.
-Fortunately in many real problems, additional information that can help structure the prior may be available.

-Even in simple static games, two important distinctions between inverse learning for optimization and inverse learning for games emerge.
-While the model taken in this paper assumes that the complete bipolicy of two players is observed, it is more likely that only actions of the individual players are observed.
+This paper introduces the MIRL problem in the setting of zero-sum stochastic games and presents a solution based on Bayesian inference.
+Although it seems that MIRL is a natural extension of IRL, it in fact presents more challenges.
+Even in simple static games two important distinctions between inverse learning for optimization and inverse learning for games emerge.
+While the model in this paper assumes that the complete bi-policy of two players is observed, it is more likely that only actions of the individual players are observed.
 In an optimization setting, since deterministic policies are assumed, strategies can be inferred exactly from finitely many observations of actions.
 In the case of games, strategies are often mixed, and so strategies cannot be inferred exactly from finitely many observations of the actions taken in each state.
-Therefore, we cannot model a player's strategy as an observation as can be done in IRL.
+Therefore, we cannot model a player's strategy as an observation as it can be done in IRL.
 In the setting of games, strategies must be treated as latent variables that are not observed directly, but bridge the gap between reward functions and observable actions.